Starlink: Commercial service (2021–present)

+International concerns

-Tensions between Brazil and Elon Musk's business ventures escalated in 2024 as the country's telecom regulator Anatel threatened to sanction Starlink after Brazil's top court upheld a ban on X. Luiz Inácio Lula da Silva supported the decision, citing X's role in allegedly spreading hate and misinformation undermining Brazil's democracy.
-Judge Alexandre de Moraes had frozen Starlink's accounts, and Starlink refused to comply with an order to block domestic access to X until the freeze was lifted, risking its license to operate.
+Tensions between Brazil and Elon Musk's business ventures escalated in 2024 as the country's telecom regulator Anatel threatened to sanction Starlink after Brazil's top court upheld a ban on X, Musk's social media platform.
+Brazil's President Lula supported the decision, citing X's role in allegedly spreading hate and misinformation undermining Brazil's democracy.
+Brazilian judge Alexandre de Moraes froze Starlink's accounts, and Starlink refused to comply with a court order to block domestic access to X until the freeze was lifted, risking its license to operate.

 The Wall Street Journal reported in October 2024 that Musk had been in regular contact with Russian President Vladimir Putin and other high ranking Russian government officials since late 2022, discussing personal topics, business and geopolitical matters.
 The Journal reported that Putin had asked Musk to avoid activating his Starlink satellite system over Taiwan, to appease Chinese Communist Party general secretary Xi Jinping.
 The communications were reported to be a closely held secret in government, given Musk's involvement in promoting the presidential candidacy of Donald Trump, and his security clearance to access classified government information.
 One person said no alerts were raised by the U.S. government, noting the dilemma of the government being dependent on Musk's technologies.
 Musk initially voiced support for Ukraine's defense against Russia's 2022 invasion by donating Starlink terminals, but made later decisions to limit Ukrainian access to Starlink, which coincided with Russian pressure in public and in private.
 In a November 2024 call with President Volodymyr Zelenskyy, Musk said he will continue supporting Ukraine through Starlink.

-SpaceX has asked its numerous Taiwanese suppliers to move production abroad citing geopolitical risk concerns.
-This move was questioned by the Taiwanese government and resulted in significant anger from the Taiwanese public with citizens pointing out that Starlink was unavailable in Taiwan despite its suppliers underlying the technology and others calling for a boycott of Tesla products.
+In 2024, SpaceX asked its numerous Taiwanese suppliers to move production abroad, citing geopolitical risk concerns.
+This move was questioned by the Taiwanese government and resulted in significant anger from the Taiwanese public, with some pointing out that Starlink was unavailable in Taiwan despite its suppliers providing the underlying technology, and others calling for a boycott of Tesla products.